ssor/GobDB/README.md

 	db.Open()
 	defer db.Close()

-	// Insert persistantly-stored key-value pairs.
+	// Insert persistently-stored key-value pairs.
 We use strings
 	// here, but all gob-compatible values are supported. db.Put("name", "adam")